Write your book in Reedsy Studio. Try the beloved writing app for free today.

 I have begun a short story, mainly for my own enjoyment, and took inspiration from this article for my introduction (I apologize if it’s long): “Why is it that you idiots always try to rob me, of all people?”
 Looted coin purse in hand, and fresh rain in the air, the stranger kicks one of many brigands that lay around him, dark yet verdant trees loom over the blood stained scene.
 Their still-warm corpses ooze blood from their wounds, adding to the already damp soil.
 Some still alive, their groans and moans adding to the relatively calming song of the forest.
 The stranger then sits in a relatively dry spot and begins to count out how much coin today’s attack gifted to him.
 “Is it my extravagant clothes?
 My gentle mannerisms?
 Do I have a sign stuck to my back pleading to be robbed?!”
 Pleased with the coin he “earned”, and after kicking the corpses a few more times, he takes up his lute leaning against a particularly gnarled trunk and continues his small journey down the old cobbled path to the city.

-Ethan T - Almost 2 years ago
+Ethan T - Over 2 years ago

 Hi Ethan, no apologies necessary.
 A few thoughts/suggestions: I like the fact you open with a dramatic situation (a robbery) and a character's voice as they ask a question.
 It creates some intrigue from the start Watch for tense drift, e.g. we go from present ('the stranger kicks') to past ('that lay around him' - though in US English 'lay' is also used interchangeably with 'lie' for the present tense verb, here it could read ambiguously as a flip into past tense).
 'That lie around him' would be unambiguous I would remove 'Their' in 'Their still-warm corpses...' since it comes right after reference to the trees, creating momentary confusion potentially (that the narration might be referring to the trees having corpses).
 Making it 'Still-warm corpses ooze blood...' thus makes it clearer that the subject focus has shifted without the ambiguous pronoun.
 I like how the stranger's voice and questions about why the brigands try to rob him seem so unaffected and blasé - it makes him seem unflappable, like one who is used to dispatching bandits without so much as batting an eye, so it makes me curious about how he is such a seasoned fighter (particularly if he's a musician, as carrying a lute wouldn't make one think by default, 'This is an aggressive/dangerous man') Hope my feedback is helpful, keep going.
 And consider joining our free crit groups on Now Novel to get more feedback.